12 Great Money Rules Your Parents Should’ve Taught You

 Parents have a lot to teach their children, from how to behave in public to how to succeed in school and beyond.

-That’s why we can forgive those who may have forgotten to pass on lessons and tips for how to manage finances — especially if these parents weren’t savvy with money themselves.
+That’s why it's understandable that some may have forgotten to pass on lessons and tips for how to manage finances — especially if these parents weren’t savvy with money themselves.

 Start saving for retirement